Building the french suffren sna

 Suffren visited the British subbase in Scotland a few years after becoming operational and fortunately cameras were clicking at the new sexy French girl at the party.
 I was puzzled with the mast head on the right, with the uniquely shaped cut water.
 It's basically a fancy shape to cut periscope wake.
 The twist copied in function from the many German U-boat photos in WW2 with a cable wrapped around the periscope necks to break up the wake feather.

 The black object on top is actually the radar rotating piece that just happened to be edge on when the photographer pressed the button.
-Suplimenting manufacturer image found shortly later shown below explained everything.
+Supplementing manufacturer image found shortly later shown below explained everything.
 All masts are non-hull penetrating electronic and or optronic masts with optics far surpassing human 20/20 eyesight.

 Operationally, these optical masts stay up for only a few precious seconds, then quickly pop down under the surface.
-The 360 view TiVo recorded in high detail than looked at in the control room on big digital monitors.
+The 360 view TiVo recorded in high detail then looked at in the control room on big digital monitors.
 In the beginning periscopes where and still are such remarkable instruments.

 Having bult a telescope - a pericope with such a small lens aperture in small head to gather enough light, and often fogged with humidity before filling those masts with nitrogen & the WW1 observer often viewed the target upside down depending on the optics of that particular scope of that period.
 It's not like in the old movies anymore.
 It's why we love to build models of them.